IBM/fabric-contract-attribute-based-access-control/README.md

   Click on *+ Instantiate*

-and then choose
- *mychannel* for the channel to instantiate the contract on.
+and then choose *gensupplychainnet@0.0.1*.
+If prompted, choose *mychannel* for the channel to instantiate the contract on.
 Next, the extension will ask you to choose a smart contract and version to instantiate.
-Click on *voterContract@6.0.0*.
+Click on *gensupplychainnet@0.0.1*.

 Next, for the optional function, type in *init*.

 Leave the arguments blank, and hit *enter* on your keyboard.

+ Select *no* for private data collection configuration file, and *Default* for endorsement policy.

  This will instantiate the smart contract.
 You should see the contract under the *instantiated* tab on the left-hand side, as shown in the picture.
 Note: excuse